kubevirt/community/design-proposals/VM-cloning.md

 ## Functional Testing Approach
 Functional tests can:
 * Clone a VM and see it's successful
-* Ensuring that an illegal clone is not possible
+* Ensure that an illegal clone is not possible
   * Maybe check that MAC address is not the same as before? or does not exist in the cluster?
-* Ensuring that cloned VM has same spec as original VM in terms of number of disks, volumes, etc.
+* Ensure that cloned VM has same spec as original VM in terms of number of disks, volumes, etc.

 # Implementation Phases
 As laid out in [this comment](https://github.com/kubevirt/community/pull/159#pullrequestreview-880329021), the implementation phases are:

 1) **Extend snapshot functionality to restore to new VM**
-    * Focus entirely on making the SnapshotRestore object capable of restoring a snaptshot to a new VM.
+    * Focus entirely on making the SnapshotRestore object capable of restoring a snapshot to a new VM.
 This would only involve using the existing snapshot apis and extending that functionality.
     * The end result here is someone could technically clone a VM by creating a snapshot and restoring to a new VM.